 Only after receiving written confirmation or a release notice from the issuing agency.

-Does outsourcing payroll reduce garnishment compliance risk?
+Does outsourcing payroll reduce the risk of noncompliance with garnishment requirements?

 When a PEO Makes Sense for Garnishment Compliance